International Value Fund (PNGYX)

 Strategy and process

-- A value strategy: The fund focuses on companies whose stocks are priced below their long-term potential, and where there may be a catalyst for positive change.
+- A value strategy: This relative-value fund focuses on companies that the manager believes possess a catalyst for positive change.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.
 Share price, principal value, and return will vary, and you may have a gain or loss when you sell your shares.
 To obtain the most recent month-end performance, visit putnam.com.